shashankpritam/fairy/README.md

 * Give comparable bins for **multi-sample** binning and short read or nanopore reads
 * Output formats that are compatible with MetaBAT2, MaxBin2, and more

+Caveats:

+* Use alignment over fairy for single-sample binning or co-assembly
+* Don't use fairy for PacBio HiFi

 See [here for results and additional information/context about fairy](https://github.com/bluenote-1577/fairy/wiki/Introduction-to-fairy).

 ##  Install (current version v0.5.3)